bhnirush11/KDD-Group-Project-/README.md

   The datasest contains features such as Scheduled Departure, Departure Time, Departure Delay, Taxi Out, Air Time, Arrival Time, Arrival Delay, Reason for Delay,     etc.

+## CRISP-DM Process:

+Cross-industry standard process for data mining, known as CRISP-DM, is an open standard process model that describes common approaches used by data mining experts.
+It is the most widely-used analytics model.

+This model is an idealised sequence of events.
+In practice many of the tasks can be performed in a different order and it will often be necessary to backtrack to previous tasks and repeat certain actions.
+The model does not try to capture all possible routes through the data mining process.
+CRISP-DM breaks the process of data mining into six major phases:

+- Data Understanding
+- Data Preparation
+- Machine Learning
+- Evaluation

 ## Following datasets are considered :